 - Domestic violence, also called intimate partner violence (IPV), is common, and also likely underreported.

 - IPV includes physical violence, stalking, and sexual violence.
 About 1 in 4 women and nearly 1 in 10 men have experienced some form of IPV during their lifetime.

 - IPV often starts early in life during adolescence.
 People from groups that have been marginalized by society, including BIPOC and LGBTQ+ youth, are at greater risk of experiencing IPV.

 - In Dane County, an important resource for people experiencing intimate partner violence is Domestic Abuse Intervention Services (DAIS).
 8,399 people called their helpline in 2020.
 You can learn more about their work in their annual report.

-- For more information, see our data report: Firearm Deaths in Dane County
+- For more information, see our data report: Gun Violence in Dane County

 - Violent crimes include homicides (murder), sexual assaults (rape), robberies, and aggravated assaults.

 - Overall, violent crime is trending downward in Madison, per Madison Police Department data.
 The violent crime offense rate decreased by 22% from 2018 to 2021, and was significantly lower in 2021 than 2018.